 To apply for this meeting, please send the title and abstract (max.
-200 words) of your presentation to boundaries.Bratislava2018@gmail.com, and also indicate your affiliation and contact details, preferred presentation type (talk or poster), EASP membership (yes/no), and status (PhD student, faculty).
-The deadline for applications is March 31, 2018.
+200 words) of your presentation to boundaries.Bratislava2018@gmail.com, and also indicate your affiliation and contact details, preferred presentation type (regular talk, blitz talk, or poster), EASP/ISPP membership (yes/no), and status (PhD student, faculty).
+The deadline for applications is March 31st, 2018.

 - Barbara Lášticová, Institute for Research in Social Communication, Slovak Academy of Sciences, Slovakia

 - Anna Kende, Eötvös Loránd University, Budapest, Hungary